 Focusing on Your Progress Can Help You Stay the Course

-It's something you'll hear us say often at LearnVest—it's about progress, not perfection.
+When setting new goals, it's important to remember that progress matters most, not perfection.
 After all, thinking solely about the ultimate number you're trying to reach can feel too daunting; it might be why a quarter of Americans surveyed believe that training for a marathon is easier than sticking to a financial resolution for a year.

 But think about it: You wouldn’t train for a marathon by running 26.2 miles the first time out, right?
 Instead, you’d start by giving yourself milestones to hit and then keep up your conditioning until your body becomes accustomed to running farther and farther.

 Along those lines, giving yourself manageable benchmarks to start with can help you reach your financial goals in a less stressful way.
-For instance, rather than deprive yourself to reach a $1,000 savings goal in just a few months, start by stashing away something small—say, $50 per month—and if that proves to be doable, consider boosting it to $75, then $100 and so on until you reach your goal.
+For instance, rather than deprive yourself to reach a $1,000 savings goal in just a few months, start by stashing away something small — say, $50 per month — and if that proves to be doable, consider boosting it to $75, then $100 and so on until you reach your goal.

 Sometimes a Coach Can Help Provide That Extra Push

-When those last few stubborn pounds refuse to melt off—despite your weekly workouts and calorie counting—you might turn to a personal trainer or nutritionist to take a closer look at your routine to see what else you could be doing to reach your fitness goals.
+When those last few stubborn pounds refuse to melt off — despite your weekly workouts and calorie counting — you might turn to a personal trainer or nutritionist to take a closer look at your routine to see what else you could be doing to reach your fitness goals.